The Negro Motorist Green Book: Influence

 The Green Book attracted sponsorship from a great number of businesses, including the African American newspapers Call and Post of Cleveland, and the Louisville Leader of Louisville.
 Esso (later ExxonMobil), was also a sponsor, due in part to the efforts of a pioneering African American Esso sales representative named James "Billboard" Jackson.
 Additionally, Esso had a black focused marketing division promote the Green Book as enabling Esso's black customers to "go further with less anxiety."
 By contrast, Shell gas stations were known to refuse black customers.

 The 1949 edition included an Esso endorsement message that told readers: "As representatives of the Esso Standard Oil Co., we are pleased to recommend the Green Book for your travel convenience.
 Keep one on hand each year and when you are planning your trips, let Esso Touring Service supply you with maps and complete routings, and for real 'Happy Motoring' – use Esso Products and Esso Service wherever you find the Esso sign."
 Photographs of some African-American entrepreneurs who owned Esso gas stations appeared in the pages of the Green Book.

 Although Green usually refrained from editorializing in the Green Book, he let his readers' letters speak for the influence of his guide.
 William Smith of Hackensack, New Jersey, described it as a "credit to the Negro Race" in a letter published in the 1938 edition.
 He commented:

 Earl Hutchinson Sr., the father of journalist Earl Ofari Hutchinson, wrote of a 1955 move from Chicago to California that "you literally didn't leave home without [the Green Book]".
-Ernest Green, one of the Little Rock Nine, used the Green Book to navigate the 1000 miles from Arkansas to Virginia in the 1950s and comments that "it was one of the survival tools of segregated life".
+Ernest Green, one of the Little Rock Nine, used the Green Book to navigate the 1000 miles from Arkansas to Virginia in the 1950s and commented that "it was one of the survival tools of segregated life".
 According to the civil rights leader Julian Bond, recalling his parents' use of the Green Book, "it was a guidebook that told you not where the best places were to eat, but where there was any place".
-Bond comments:
+Bond commented:

 While the Green Book was intended to make life easier for those living under Jim Crow, its publisher looked forward to a time when such guidebooks would no longer be necessary.
 As Green wrote, "there will be a day sometime in the near future when this guide will not have to be published.
 That is when we as a race will have equal opportunities and privileges in the United States.
 It will be a great day for us to suspend this publication for then we can go as we please, and without embarrassment."
 By the early 1960s, some members of the community were questioning whether the guide might be inadvertently supporting Jim Crow laws by directing travelers to friendly accommodations.